-Cut 370g unsalted butter into small cubes and tip into a bowl.
-Break 370g dark chocolate into small pieces and drop into the bowl.
+Cut the butter into small cubes and tip into a bowl.
+Break dark chocolate into small pieces and drop into the bowl.
 Fill a saucepan about a quarter full with boiling water then sit the bowl on top so it rests on the rim of the pan, not touching the water.
 Put over a low heat until the butter and chocolate have melted, stirring occasionally to mix them.

-While you wait for the chocolate to cool, position a shelf in the middle of your oven and turn the oven on to fan 160C/conventional 180C/gas 4.
-Chop the white chocolate into large chunks and zest the orange.
+While you wait for the chocolate to cool, position a shelf in the middle of your oven and turn the oven on to 180 C / 160 C fan / Gas 4.

 Hold the sieve over the bowl of eggy chocolate mixture and resift the cocoa and flour mixture, shaking the sieve from side to side, to cover the top evenly.
-Gently fold in this powder using the same figure of eight action as before.
-Add the white chocolate chunks and zest and fold in as well.
+Gently fold it in, using the same figure of eight action as before.
+Add the white chocolate chunks and orange zest and fold in as well.

-Pour mixture into 40x25cm baking tin and put in the oven and set your timer for 25 mins.
-The brownie is done when it is starting to come away from the edges of the tray and it is not wobbling in the centre.
-Remove from oven and place on a cooling tray.
-Leave the whole thing in the tin until completely cold.
-Remove and cut into portions.
+Pour mixture into 40x25cm baking tin and bake in the preheated oven until the brownie starting to come away from the edges of the tray and it is not wobbling in the centre, about 25 minutes.